I show where the error is made. Everyone can follow it.

 Let us consider a couple of very familiar differential equations with phenomenological coefficients (two Newton equations):

 One can see that the particle acceleration excites the oscillator, if the particle is in an external force.
 In this respect it is analogous to the electromagnetic wave radiation due to charge acceleration in Electrodynamics.
+When there is no external force, the “mechanical” and the “wave” equations become “decoupled”.

 The oscillator equation system can be equivalently rewritten via the external force: